pavelm14/PyPhyloGenomics_ms/MS.md

 transcribed from genomic DNA that have had introns spliced and exons joined.
 Therefore, attempting to sequence these genes from genomic DNA for other species will be troublesome due to the likely appearance of introns.
-Eukaryotic genes contain introns, sequences that are discarded during the process of protein synthesis [@page1998] and can vary widely in size among different species [@carvalho1999].
-Thus, it might be difficult to assess homology base pair positions if the sequences vary in length among the studied novel species.
+Introns are sequences present in eukaryotic genes that are discarded during the process of protein synthesis [@page1998] and can vary widely in size among different species [@carvalho1999].
+Thus, it might be difficult to assess homology for base pair positions if the sequences vary in length among the studied novel species.
 However, introns have been useful in phylogenetic studies of certain organisms